-Electric System: The NCM electric bike is powered by the proven Bafang 250W rear hub motor, 36v13ah (468Wh) DeHawk lithium battery and Das-Kit LCD display.
+Electric System: The NCM electric bike is powered by the proven Bafang 250W rear hub motor, 36v13ah (468Wh) DeHawk lithium battery and Das-Kit LCD.

-Bafang have been a market leader in electric bike technology for many years and their 250w electric hub motor is not only reliable, but also incredibly efficient.
+Bafang has been a market leader in electric bike technology for many years and their 250w electric hub motor is not only reliable but also incredibly efficient.
 The 15.5mph top speed can be maintained safely without compromising reliability.
-The LCD display offers 6 levels of pedal assistance from 0 (for no assist) through to 6 (for full power).
-This is a really useful feature, as you can fine-tune the pedal assist to suit your abilities.
+The LCD offers 6 levels of pedal assistance from 0 (for no assist) through to 6 (for full power).
+This is a really useful feature, as you can fine-tune the pedal-assist to suit your abilities.
 It should be noted, that a lot of higher-end e-bikes only have 4 levels of assist.

-Low price, quality components: The 21 speed Shimano gear system on this bike is entry-level, but of good quality.
+Low price, quality components: The 21-speed Shimano gear system on this bike is entry-level but of good quality.
 The Shimano Altus trigger shifters work well, and gear changes are crisp and precise.
 Having a triple crankset upfront is going to be very useful for off-road riding, especially if you are going to be tackling steep climbs.
-The Tektro mechanical disc brakes work fine, providing they are adjusted regularly.
+The Tektro mechanical disc brakes work fine, provided they are adjusted regularly.

 NCM seem to have nailed it with their range of affordable e-bikes.
 Like its slightly more expensive stablemate, the Prague electric mountain bike offers fantastic value for money.
 The battery is slightly less powerful at 36v13ah, although this should still give you a realistic range of between 25-40 miles or 23 miles at 20wh (watt hours) per mile.